About Us

 McLean_J_Picture_About_Me

-Jeffrey McLean MA, LMHCA
+Jeffrey McLean MA, LMHCA, NCC

-Jeff meets his clients where they are with love and compassion.
-He understands that the healing process is sensitive and unique for everyone.
-Therefore, he tailors various evidence-based treatments to meet the specific needs of his clients while providing a safe and confidential space for them to explore their experiences and work toward healing and recovery.
+Passionate about empowering all of his clients to overcome challenges and achieve their goals, Jeff employs a friendly, collaborative approach to counseling, grounded in Person-Centered therapy.
+He meets his clients where they are with love and compassion, understanding the uniqueness of each healing process.
+Jeff tailors various evidence-based treatments to meet the specific needs of his clients, providing a safe and confidential space for them to explore their experiences and work toward healing and recovery.

 Client Comments